Proportionally Representative Participatory Budgeting with Ordinal Preferences: Appendix

 Second, suppose that PB-EAR terminated at some $j\le |C'|$ iteration.
 This can only occur if $w(W)<L$ and no candidate can be added without exceeding the budget or $w(W)=L$.
 The total voter weight that has been subtracted (from all voters) via the algorithm is exactly

-As noted in the above paragraphs, the voter weights of $N'$ is at least $n w(c^*)/L$.
-This gives an upper bound on the total voter weight that has been decreased from all voters
+As noted in the above paragraphs, the voter weights of $N'$ is at least $n w(c^*)/L$ {and, hence, at most $n-n w(c^*)/L$ voter weight has been decreased from all voters. } This gives an upper bound on the total voter weight that has been decreased from all voters {(\ref{equation: pb-ear incl-psc eq2}):}